varun93/pgas-checker/README.md

 - Add proper bug report.
 - Currently only symmetric variables on the heap is identified.
 Will soon add support for identifying all symmetric variables.
 - Yet to add support for catching other synchronization mechanisms like quiet etc.
-- Check if the pe is a power of two.
+- Make the code better